airbytehq/airbyte/docs/integrations/destinations/keen.md

 You can think of a project as a data silo.
 The data in a project is completely separate from data in other projects.
 We recommend that you create separate projects for each of your applications and separate projects for Dev and Prod environments.

-Now, head to the ‘Access’ section and grab your Project ID and Master API Key.
+Now, head to the ‘Access’ section and grab your Project ID and main API Key.

 If you already have a project set up:

-Head to the ‘Access’ tab and grab your Project ID and Master API Key
+Head to the ‘Access’ tab and grab your Project ID and main API Key

 #### API Key and Project ID

 The Keen Connector uses the [Keen Kafka Inbound Cluster](https://keen.io/docs/streams/kafka-streaming/kafka-inbound-cluster/?utm_campaign=Airbyte%20Destination%20Connector&utm_source=Airbyte%20Hosted%20Docs&utm_medium=Airbyte%20Hosted%20Docs&utm_term=Airbyte%20Hosted%20Docs&utm_content=Airbyte%20Hosted%20Docs) to stream data.
-It requires your `Project ID` and `Master Key` for authentication.
+It requires your `Project ID` and `main Key` for authentication.
 To get them, navigate to the `Access` tab from the left-hand, side panel and check the `Project Details` section.
-**Important**: This destination requires the Project's **Master** Key.
+**Important**: This destination requires the Project's **main** Key.

 #### Timestamp Inference